 My Treatment Approach

-I work with a wide range of emotional and behavioral issues providing services that span from individual therapy to group therapy.
+I work with a wide range of emotional issues providing services that span from individual therapy to group therapy.
 In a comfortable and supportive atmosphere, I offer a highly personalized approach tailored to each of my client’s individual needs to help attain the personal growth for which they are striving.

 I always meet my clients with kindness, fairness, and without judgment.